Trevato/CSGOMLBot/README.md

 Using this project to learn reinforcement learning.

-Below are the actions that the bot should be able to make.
+# Current TO-DO list

+### 1. Give bot actions that it can use.

                 Actions